Many of my peers shared with me that they are unable to figure out what they really want in a job or career.

 The definition of a good boss differs from person to person.

-However, in my specific role, I need someone who is willing to teach, willing to consider other perspectives and not believe he is correct all the time and also does not always believe the customer is right.
-I’ve been in this industry for 5 years and sometimes customers are just overly demanding (expect immediate response time within minutes) or just throwing tantrums for more discount or more benefits.
+However, in my specific role, I need someone who is willing to teach, willing to consider other perspectives, and not believe he is correct all the time and also does not always believe the customer is right.
+I’ve been in this industry for 5 years and sometimes customers are just unreasonable (expect immediate response time within minutes) or just throwing tantrums for more discount or more benefits.

 If I have a boss who always gives way or believes the customer is right always, I will be very miserable.
 It is one thing to care about customer achieving the business value and outcomes, and another to bend over backwards.